13 Underrated Beaches on the Gulf Coast of Florida

-Located 20 miles east of Panama City, Mexico Beach is a blend of preserved natural beauty and small-town charm.
-Perfect for one of Florida’s famed sunny days, spend your afternoons here swimming in the Gulf of Mexico, shelling for treasures and watching the dolphins playing at sunset.
-A nature lover’s paradise, here you can often spot numerous species of birds including bald eagles, osprey, pelicans in addition to loggerhead turtles.
+An overlooked beach town in Florida, Mexico Beach is 20 miles east of Panama City and is a blend of preserved natural beauty and small-town charm.
+Perfect for one of Florida’s famed sunny days, spend your afternoons here swimming in the Gulf of Mexico, shelling for treasures, and watching the dolphins playing at sunset.
+A nature lover’s paradise, here you can often spot numerous species of birds, including bald eagles, osprey, and pelicans, in addition to loggerhead turtles.

-Offering miles of clear blue waters set against a backdrop of blue skies, Santa Rosa Beach is the perfect summertime escape for couples, families or solo travelers.
+Offering miles of clear blue waters set against a backdrop of blue skies, Santa Rosa Beach is one of the best Panhandle beaches in Florida and the perfect summertime escape for couples, families, or solo travelers.
 Located between Pensacola and Panama City, its convenient location means you’re never far from the action but can enjoy the peace and quiet away from the crowds.
 Luring in beachgoers from around the world, the only thing that needs to be on your itinerary here is to kick back and relax.

-Full of coastal charm, Rosemary Beach is a small beach community that’s been dubbed one of America’s most romantic small towns by CNN.
-Relax along the shoreline for a day of uncrowded bliss, then make a quick stop at Summer Kitchen Cafe for fresh, healthy fare or indulge in creative cuisine at The Pearl’s Havana Beach Bar & Grill.
+Full of coastal charm, Rosemary Beach is a small beach community that is often referred to as one of America’s most romantic small towns.
+Relax along the shoreline for a day of uncrowded bliss, then plan a romantic date at Edward’s Fine Food And Wine or indulge in the creative cuisine at The Pearl’s Havana Beach Bar & Grill.
 The kids will delight in a chocolate treat at the Sugar Shack, while shoppers will enjoy browsing the handpicked books at The Hidden Lantern.

 Dubbed the “Grouper Capital of the World”, Madeira Beach, or “Mad Beach” is a beautiful Gulfside getaway with white sand beaches and turquoise waters.
 Start your exploration at John’s Pass Village & Boardwalk to see its waterside restaurants, or time your visit for the annual John’s Pass Seafood Festival to sample some of the local delicacies.

-A sun-drenched jewel nestled on the edge of the Gulf of Mexico, Marco Island boasts white sand beaches, quaint seafood restaurants and water-based activities.
-You’re spoiled for choice with Barefoot Beach, Delnor-Wiggins Pass State Park and Naples Beach nearby, while fishing charters, dolphin watching and shelling are also popular in summer.
+A sun-drenched jewel nestled on the edge of the Gulf of Mexico, Marco Island boasts white sand beaches, quaint seafood restaurants, and water-based activities.
+You’re spoiled for choice with destinations at this hidden Florida island with Barefoot Beach, Delnor-Wiggins Pass State Park and Naples Beach nearby, while fishing charters, dolphin watching and shelling are also popular in summer.
 Enjoy water slides at Sun-N-Fun Lagoon, meet otters at Audubon’s Corkscrew Swamp Sanctuary or explore interactive exhibits at Golisano Children’s Museum.

 A short drive from Pensacola, Fort Walton Beach is an excellent family-friendly destination on Florida’s Emerald Coast.
 With 24 miles of picturesque coastline, it offers plenty of activities in the summer.
 Take the kids to see the marine life at Gulfarium Marine Adventure Park or explore hands-on exhibits at the Emerald Coast Science Center.
 Perfect for beach hopping, you can also visit the quiet landscapes of nearby Navarre Beach and Miramar Beach.

 A small town with a big heart, Venice is a beautiful town in Florida with pearly white beaches and a lushly landscaped historic district.
-Just south of Sarasota, Venice offers plenty of recreational opportunities, including swimming, sunbathing, fishing and boating, while searching for fossilized shark’s teeth is also a favorite pastime of both locals and visitors alike.
-Stroll the downtown area to see Italian architecture that dates back to 1925, where a romantic ambience is highlighted by elegant arches and red tile roofs that are home to boutiques, restaurants and locally owned businesses.
+Just south of Sarasota, Venice offers plenty of recreational opportunities, including swimming, sunbathing, fishing, and boating, while searching for fossilized shark’s teeth is also a favorite pastime of both locals and visitors alike.
+Stroll the downtown area to see Italian architecture that dates back to 1925, where a romantic ambiance is highlighted by elegant arches and red tile roofs that are home to boutiques, restaurants, and locally owned businesses.

 Made famous by the movie “The Truman Show,” Seaside is an idyllic town on Florida’s Panhandle.
 Boasting pastel-colored houses and white picket fences, this quaint area is the perfect escape for families, as beachgoers of all ages can play in the gentle surf of the shores and soak in the sunshine under a canopy of magnolias, hickories and pines.
 A pedestrian-friendly area, you can take a walk along the brick-paved streets to find an array of local treasures.